Chapter 8. Collections and Enumerators

 CAtlList

 a convenient way to store objects in an ordered list.
-Compared to CAtlArray
+Compared to CAtlArray, inserting elements into CAtlList is

 quite fast because it occurs in constant time.
 However, you can’t